fedora-python/pyconcz-challenge/README.md

 # Red Hat–PyCon CZ Coding Challenge

-We have prepared 3 programming problems for you to solve so you can win a prize and maybe even a job at Red Hat!
+We have prepared 3 programming problems for you to solve.
+By competing, you may get a job at Red Hat, and the first three people with the most solved problems (ideally all three) win a prize!

 ## Rules